cleemullins/MissingNumberFinder/readme.md

 # Problem
 These tests are used to test a solution to the following problem:

-A given sequnce of integers all have the same delta (Δ), yet one number is missing.
+A given sequence of whole numbers all have the same delta (Δ), yet one number is missing.
 Find the missing number.
 For example:

 Example 1: {1,2,4} Δ=1, Missing = 3 <br/>
 Example 2: {1,3,4} Δ=1, Missing = 2 <br/>